Engee documentation

 Dependencies

-To use this parameter, set the parameter Table type to Table in Vf(Tj, If) form and select the Model Zener diode check box.
+To use this parameter, set for the parameter Table type meaning Table in Vf(Tj, If) form and check the box Model Zener diode.

 Units